 PFOS has been shown to cause death in both rats and monkeys at doses of 6.0 and 4.5 mg/kg/day respectively in repeat-dose 90-day toxicity studies, although significant signs of toxicity were not seen in groups of rats or monkeys receiving lower doses of PFOS.
 Despite this apparent steep dose-response relationship in its toxicity, the severity of the effects seen at doses around 5.0 mg/kg/day warrant classification as "Toxic" and assigned the Risk Phrase R48.

-It is therefore concluded that PFOS should be classified as 'Toxic' and carry the Risk Phrase R48.
-There is also support for classification as toxic for reproduction, category 3.
-It therefore meets the T or 'Toxicity' criterion on this basis , as well as on the basis of the bird feeding studies.
+It is therefore concluded that PFOS should be classified as 'Toxic' and carry the Risk Phrase R48.11 It therefore meets the T or 'Toxicity' criterion.

 5.5.1.4 PBT conclusion